clicktostart/introduction-to-python/extra-content/list-slicing.md

 # List Slicing

-Now that you're comfortable with indices, let's to some cool things with lists.
 Slicing is taking a portion of a list and creating a new one.
 Think of it like cutting a slice of cake, but the original one stays intact \(wouldn't that be absolutely amazing?\).
 Let's see below:

 ```python
 fruits = ['banana', 'mango', 'tomato', 'plum', 'guava']